pgrigorev/al-folio/_projects/software.md

 ---

-The problem of scientific software reliability and reproducibility of the results in computational science was recognised a while ago <d-cite key="merali2010computational"></d-cite>.
-I do my best to incorporate best practices of scientific software development and share my codes within these open source projects:
+The problem of scientific software reliability and reproducibility of the results in computational science was recognised a while ago <d-cite key="merali2010computational,Baker2016"></d-cite>.
+I am committed to incorporate best practices of open and reproducible research <d-cite key="Mesirov2010, manifesto"></d-cite> in scientific software development and share my codes within these open source projects:

 - `ASE`- [Atomic Simulation Environment: A Python library for working with atoms](https://wiki.fysik.dtu.dk/ase/).